-This uses the annual average CoreLogic index since 1976, and also the National Case-Shiller index since 1987.
+This uses the annual average CoreLogic and the National Case-Shiller index since 1976.

-As of 2013, house prices were just above the historical ratio.
-Prices have increased further in 2014, but it appears house prices relative to incomes is still below the 1989 peak.
+As of 2015, house prices were somewhat above the median historical ratio - but far below the bubble peak.
+Prices have increased further in 2016, but house prices relative to incomes are still below the 1989 peak.

 Going forward, I think it would be a positive if wages outpaced, or at least kept pace with house prices increases for a few years.